-Last week, I got the welcome news that I am one of LinkedIn’s Top Voices for 2016.
-And it was for Finance and Economy, which was especially gratifying because I have been struggling in that writing genre for over 5 years.
+Last month, I got the welcome news that I am one of LinkedIn’s Top Voices for 2017.
+And it was for Finance and Economy, which was especially gratifying as I had been struggling in that writing genre for over 5 years.

 Looking back, I would say it was really five years of different types of failure.
-Of trying tons of things and having virtually none of them work.
-And it wasn’t like I knew what to do and wasn’t succeeding at it.
+Of trying tons of things and having none of them work.
+It wasn’t like I knew what to do and wasn’t succeeding at it.
 For most of the time, I couldn’t see any path forward.

-I did eventually find my way and have been crawling to some degree of success (or at least non-failure) since.
+I did eventually find my way and have been crawling to some degree of success as a writer since.
 I think there are probably some lessons in my many years as a mostly failed writer.

 I got my start by finding an agent, which was sort of helpful back in 2010.